yuygfgg/airsonic-advanced/README.md

     - MariaDB
   - Uses failsafe for integration testing instead of cucumber
 - Build and deployment
-  - An updated Docker image with JRE 14 base layer.
+  - An updated Docker image with JRE 17 base layer.
     - Add support for XMP to support playing MOD files out of the box
   - Multiplatform builds, including for ARM v7 and ARM64
   - A more advanced build pipeline including automatic releases and deploys at merge
     - Allows people to grab the newest build without compiling from source as soon as features/enhancements are merged, instead of waiting for the next stable build (which may be months away)
-  - Available on GHCR as well as Docker Hub
+  - Available on GHCR
 - Stepbacks
   - The Java Jukebox has been removed, due to the third-party library not being kept up to date with modern JVMs.
 See [PR #636](https://github.com/airsonic-advanced/airsonic-advanced/pull/636).